hyesunyun/hyesunyun.github.io/_pages/about.md

 I love playing Ultimate Frisbee, running, cooking, and baking.
 A couple of years ago I completed [Reddit's 52 weeks of cooking](https://www.reddit.com/r/52weeksofcooking/) challenge.
 You can read all about my cooking adventures in my [cooking blog](https://heysonbyeson.wordpress.com/).

 _If you are interested in knowing more about my research or want to chat about CS PhD application process, please feel free to email me!_

-_I am currently in the job market for teaching-oriented academic roles._